source-academy/js-slang/docs/md/README_2.md

 ## What names are predeclared in Source §2?

 On the right, you see all predeclared names of Source §2, in alphabetical order.
-Click on a name to see how it is used.
-They come in these three groups:
+Click on a name to see how it is defined and used.
+They come in these groups:
   <ul>
     <li>
       <a href="../MISC/">MISC</a>: Miscellaneous constants and functions